 Such role removal made the guide simpler.

-The earlier editions of the Scrum Guide denoted Development teams as self-organizing, which is why they can choose ‘who’ can perform a particular set of tasks and ‘how’ to accomplish the same.
+The earlier editions of the Scrum Guide denoted Developers as self-organizing, which is why they can choose who can perform a particular set of tasks and how to accomplish the same.
 Now, the concept has been replaced by self-managing teams.

 In a self-managing team, the team will decide what they should be working upon, who is going to work upon, and how the task will be completed.
 References also include the mention of the Scrum Master, who should support the self-managing team as well as nurture a relationship with the Scrum Goal.